Azure/azure-init/README.md

 cargo test --verbose --all-features --workspace
 ```

-This will run the unit tests for every library in the repository, not just for azure-init.
+This command runs unit tests across all libraries in the repository — not just for azure-init.
-Doing so ensures your testing will match what is run in the CI pipeline.
+Running the full suite ensures your local testing environment mirrors what’s executed in the CI pipeline.

 ### Running End-to-End (e2e) Tests
 Please refer to [E2E_TESTING.md](doc/E2E_TESTING.md) for end-to-end testing.